 As the teachers have a very short turn over between lessons we ask that you don’t approach the teachers before or after your child’s lesson.
 Instead you can ask the representative of Swim School who will be on poolside throughout the term.
 They will then contact the teacher after the lessons and relay the feedback back to you.
 Alternatively you can email us at firstname.lastname@example.org.

 (No sessions on Saturday 29 September due to Abingdon School Open Day and Saturday 20 October due to half term)

 Sunday 9 September – Sunday 16 December (No session on Sunday 21 October due to half term)

 Abingdon Swim School also provide private 1:1 lessons for children and adults.
 Enquire today!

-Separate to the term-time course, Abingdon Swim School also offers special intensive courses over the holidays.
+Separate to the term-time course, Abingdon Swim School also offers special intensive courses over the holidays, see below.